Matt-Pettit/EEE3088F-Project/README.md

 - `Design-files`: folder containing the design files for the HAT
 - `Source-code`: folder containing the source code for the HAT
 - `LICENSE`: file containing license information
+- `Bill Of Materials.xlsx`: BOM for this project

 ## 📝 License